bitcoin/bitcoin/doc/reduce-traffic.md

 Reducing the maximum connected nodes to a minimum could be desirable if traffic limits are tiny.
 Keep in mind that bitcoin's trustless model works best if you are connected to a handful of nodes.

+## 4. Turn off transaction relay (`-blocksonly`)

+Forwarding transactions to peers increases the P2P traffic.
+To only sync blocks with other peers, you can disable transaction relay.

+Be reminded of the effects of this setting.

+- Fee estimation will no longer work.
+- Not relaying other's transactions could hurt your privacy if used while a wallet is loaded or if you use the node to broadcast transactions.
+- It makes block propagation slower because compact block relay can only be used when transaction relay is enabled.